Is Your Windows 11 Running Slow? Fix It with These 3 Simple Settings

 • Open SettingsSystemNotifications.

-• Turn off notifications for apps you rarely use.
+• Scroll through the app list and turn off notifications for apps you rarely use.

 • Press Windows + R, type sysdm.cpl, and press Enter.